Excerpt 4, A Seat for the Rabble

 “Do you smell it?” his captain, Merman Jarrod, shouted against a blustery wind.
 “The smell of land, my friend!”

 Jason wrinkled his nose, cringing.
 The smell of Shit Street, more like, he pondered.
-The rank of Southpoint reached their noses miles from port.
+The rank reached them a mile out from port.
 He squinted at the tiny fishermen about their business up and down the long fingers of damp wooden piers.
 The flotsam of loose planks and city refuse accumulated in sludge patches along the shore.
 Behind the smoke-strewn city loomed the curtain wall of the Silver Walls, sparkling like diamond as it had for thousands of years.

 “You see?
 Merman Jarrod show you the way,” the captain roared to Jason from his deck.
 For added effect, he grabbed his crotch and lunged at the nearest Geghanese sailor, howling like a deranged wolf.
 “Awoooooh!
 You see?
 Awooooooh!
 Fuck your bitch goddess, you scabs!
 I give my seed to her mouth!
 Merman Jarrod knows no sea goddess, for he does not care.”